Partners

 Solution

-This research and development project will design, develop, and test a new framework and toolkit specifically for well-being in small, remote, and rural communities with populations less than 40,000.
+This research and development project aimed to design, develop, and test a new framework and toolkit specifically for well-being in small, remote, and rural communities with populations less than 40,000.

-It aims to offer multi-faceted and intersectional approaches that can equip local individuals, groups, and organizations in understanding racism’s many forms and addressing it long-term.
+It aimed to offer multi-faceted and intersectional approaches that can equip local individuals, groups, and organizations in understanding racism’s many forms and addressing it long-term.

 Results